linode/docs/docs/guides/tools-reference/basics/linux-system-monitoring-fundamentals/index.md

 - The server resources are sufficient for mission-critical applications and services to work at peak performance.
 - No resource bottlenecks are slowing things down.
 - System administrators are alerted when a KPI fails to meet its specified metric.
-- Data is presented in a visual manner – such as dashboards, graphs, and weather maps — to visualize trends that aren&#39;t obvious in raw data.
+- Data is presented in a visual manner – such as dashboards, graphs, and weather maps — to visualize trends that aren't obvious in raw data.

 These programs do this by tracking: